pre-srfi/emacs/README.md

 Lisp code does not require hard-coded buffer positions. `(point-min)`, `(point-max)`, `(point-at-bol)`, `(point-at-eol)`, and various search functions are used to obtain buffer positions instead.

+Emacs buffers' column numbers are 0-based at the Emacs Lisp API level.
+However, line numbers are 1-based.

 ## Macros, parameters, procedures that take thunks